pearljamopedia/pearljamopedia.github.io/docs/Notable-Mentions/index.md

 ---
 # Notable Mentions

-Here you can read about notable people, locations, bands, etc. who are associated with Pearl Jam.
+Here you can read about notable people, locations, bands, etc. that are associated with Pearl Jam.